Documentation Index

 The following ThreatConnect features leverage the CAL Doc Analysis Service:

-Table 1 describes each functionality provided by the CAL Doc Analysis Service and shows which ThreatConnect features leverage that functionality.
+Table 1 describes each functionality provided by the CAL Doc Analysis Service, identifies the ThreatConnect features which leverage the functionality, and provides the CALServices system setting’s required level for the functionality.

 ThreatConnect Feature